-How to obtain a general contractor license in New Jersey
+How to get a general contractor license in New Jersey

 The Contractors’ Registration Act requires anyone working as a general contractor in New Jersey to register with the Division of Consumer Affairs.
 This includes any type of business owner, such as sole proprietorship, full-time and part-time employees, sub-contractors and out-of-state contractors who work in New Jersey.